AmitThakur/amitthakur.github.io/about.md

 My mother bought me my first computer at the age of 20, during 1st year of my engineering college.
 I wrote my first program in C++ on Windows 7 OS.
 I fell in love with it.
 I tried a lot of things with computers, like, developing websites, desktop application applications for my college projects, and learning scientific computing using Matlab.
+[Here is the detailed list of tools and technologies I use]({{site.baseurl}}/about/tools-technologies-i-use) in my daily work.

 I have affinity for mathematics, physics, and computer science.
 I see beauty in some patterns in objects, and feel aesthetic pleasure while programming and studying mathematics.

 I love cooking and travelling.

-I like instrumental and chillout music more, but hard rock goes well while working out at gym.
+I like instrumental and chillout music more, but hard rock goes well while working out.
 I'm not an expert swimmer but like to go for swimming at least once every month.

 I make daily goals, and measure my progress at the end of the day.